Within this section we provide guidance on how to submit work including online submission.

 If your file does not exceed 250MB, try submitting again.
 If you still experience problems with submitting work to Blackboard, please follow the guidance below:

-- If you believe the problem is a technical problem, please contact IT Help to log the issue via email or phone.
+- If you believe the problem is a technical problem, contact IT Help to log the issue – please ensure you attach a screen print of the issue!

-- If there are no issues with Blackboard but you still can’t submit your work, please speak to a Student Support Officer in your faculty who will give advice on what to do next.
+- If there are no issues with Blackboard but you still can’t submit your work, please speak to a Student Support Adviser in your College who will give advice on what to do next.
+Note that IT difficulties and not allowing time to submit work are not accepted as valid reasons for approving extensions to submission deadlines.

 Q – I’ve submitted my work but ‘0 bytes’ file size shows on my email receipt and/or a blank page in the assignment preview window.
 What should I do?